nanda-kshr/Wifi-Password-Hacker/README.md

 # Wi-Fi Password Recovery & Backup Tool (HID-based)

 ## Description

-#### This tool gets all the saved passwords and saves them to your pastebin.
+#### Effortlessly recover and backup all your saved Wi-Fi passwords with this HID-based tool that saves them directly to your Pastebin.

-### ONLY FOR ETHICAL USE!
+### **ONLY FOR ETHICAL USE!**

+## How to Use

-## Follow these steps to make it work!
+Follow these simple steps to get started:

-0) Edit the code according to your need.

-1) Replace {PASTEBIN_KEY} and {PASTEBIN_KEY} in code.txt (refer pastebin docs).
+1. **Edit the Code:** Customize the code as needed for your specific requirements.
+2. **Pastebin Configuration:** Replace `{PASTEBIN_KEY}` in `code.txt` (refer to Pastebin documentation).

-2) Upload code.txt on pastebin and get your pastebin link.
+3. **Upload to Pastebin:** Upload `code.txt` on Pastebin and obtain your Pastebin link.

-3) Replace {PASTEBIN_CODE_LINK} in keyboardTest.ino with your code link.
+4. **Update Code Link:** Replace `{PASTEBIN_CODE_LINK}` in `keyboardTest.ino` with your Pastebin link.

-4) Upload in a board which supports HID and this code.
+5. **Upload to Board:** Flash the code to a board that supports HID.

-5) (Getting passwords) just plug in and wait 5 seconds.
+6. **Retrieve Passwords:** Plug in the board and wait for 5 seconds to retrieve the passwords.

 ## Legal & Ethical Use

-- This tool is meant for educational and personal recovery purposes only.
+- This tool is intended solely for educational and personal recovery purposes.
-- Do not use it on unauthorized systems.
-Unauthorized access to Wi-Fi credentials that do not belong to you is illegal and against ethical hacking principles.
+- Unauthorized use on systems that do not belong to you is illegal and against ethical hacking principles.
-- By using this tool, you agree to follow ethical cybersecurity guidelines and obtain proper permissions before testing any system.
+- By using this tool, you agree to adhere to ethical cybersecurity guidelines and obtain proper permissions before testing any system.

 ## Use Cases

-- Forgot your Wi-Fi password?
-Easily retrieve it from your own system.
+- **Forgotten Wi-Fi Passwords:** Easily retrieve forgotten Wi-Fi passwords from your own system.
-- System Administrators can use this to recover credentials from managed networks.
+- **System Administrators:** Recover credentials from managed networks.
-- Ethical Hackers & Security Researchers can use this for authorized penetration testing.
+- **Ethical Hackers & Security Researchers:** Perform authorized penetration testing.

+## Disclaimer

+**IMPORTANT:** Unauthorized access to Wi-Fi networks is illegal.
+Use this tool responsibly and ethically.

+---
+By using this tool, you agree to the terms and conditions outlined above.